NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   Element                            Type      Units   Constraints  Required  Default    Notes
   =================================  ========  ======  ===========  ========  =========  ===============================
+  ``SystemIdentifier``               id                             Yes                  Unique identifier ``UnitLocation``                   string            See [#]_     Yes                  Location of heating system (e.g., air handler location for split system) [#]_
-  ``SystemIdentifier``               id                             Yes                  Unique identifier ``HeatingSystemType``              element           1 [#]_       Yes                  Type of heating system ``FractionHeatLoadServed``         double    frac    0 - 1 [#]_   Yes                  Fraction of heating load served ``HeatingSystemFuel``              string            See [#]_     Yes                  Fuel type ``HeatingCapacity``                double    Btu/hr  >= 0         See [#]_             Input heating capacity
+  ``HeatingSystemType``              element           1 [#]_       Yes                  Type of heating system ``FractionHeatLoadServed``         double    frac    0 - 1 [#]_   Yes                  Fraction of heating load served ``HeatingSystemFuel``              string            See [#]_     Yes                  Fuel type ``HeatingCapacity``                double    Btu/hr  >= 0         See [#]_             Input heating capacity
   =================================  ========  ======  ===========  ========  =========  ===============================

+  .. [#] UnitLocation choices are "living space" or "unconditioned space".
+  .. [#] UnitLocation only used to determine air handler duct leakage contribution for apartment units when total duct leakage used in lieu of duct leakage to outside.
   .. [#] HeatingSystemType child element choices are ``ElectricResistance``, ``Furnace``, ``WallFurnace``, ``FloorFurnace``, ``Boiler``, ``Stove``, ``PortableHeater``, ``FixedHeater``, or ``Fireplace``.
   .. [#] The sum of all ``FractionHeatLoadServed`` (across both HeatingSystems and HeatPumps) must be less than or equal to 1.
   .. [#] HeatingSystemFuel choices are  "natural gas", "fuel oil", "propane", "electricity", "wood", or "wood pellets".